vladsaveliev/sequana/doc/userguide.rst

 =====================

 Pipelines and standalone make use of internal reporting.
-Since there are part of the **Sequana** library, they can also be used with your own code.
+Since they are part of the **Sequana** library, they can also be used with your own code.
 For instance, if you have a BAM file, you can use the following code to create a basic report::